35 Marketing Automation Tools To Personalize Your Customer’s Journey

 Well.
 Sort of.

-Even with all the tools available today, personalization is far from perfect.
+Even with all the audience targeting, workflow automation, and competitive intelligence tools available today, personalization is far from perfect.
 We’re still struggling with problems, such as:

 - Real-time personalization – 60 percent of marketers struggle to deliver real-time personalized content